rebeccca-debug/Game-Of-Life-Java/README.md

+Repo for Assignment 7 of Foundations of Programming- KMP, Fall 2019.

 # Assignment 7

 In this assignment, you'll make a few single widget games building on top of a SpotBoard component that I provide.